imperialCHEPI/healthgps/userguide.md

 ## 1.5 Risk Factor Models

-Health GPS requires *two types* of risk factor models to be externally created by the user, fitted to data, and provided via configuration: *static* and *dynamic* respective.
+Health-GPS requires *two types* of risk factor models to be externally created by the user, fitted to data, and provided via configuration: *static* and *dynamic* respective.
 The *first type* is used to *initialise* the virtual population with the current risk factor trends, the *second type* is used to *update* the population attributes, accounting for the dynamics of the risk factors as time progresses in the simulation and individual's age.

 The *risk factor* models definition adopts a semi-parametric approach based on a regression models with sampling from the residuals to conserve the original data distributions.
 Each risk factor model file contains the various fitted regression models' coefficients, residuals, and other related values, that must be provided in a consistent format independent of the fitting tool.